KunihikoKido/elasticsearch-fabric/README.md

 This package provides a unified command line interface to Elasticsearch in Fabric.

 ## Installation
-The current release, published on GitHub, can be installed using the following command:
+The current release, published on PyPI, can be installed using the following command:

 ```sh
 $ pip install elasticsearch-fabric